gapost/hdf5oct/README.md

 After successful installation, test the package with

+    >> pkg load hdf5oct
     >> test h5create

-This performs some basic tests of all functions in the package.
+This performs a number of basic tests on all functions in the package.

 # TODO #################################

 - support compression flags for h5create

-- h5read: implement MATLAB compatible mapping for other HDF5 datatypes: `Bitfield, Opaque, Reference, Enum, Compound, Array`
+- h5read: implement MATLAB compatible mapping to OCTAVE of the remaining HDF5 datatypes: `Bitfield, Opaque, Reference, Enum, Compound, Array`

 - write more comprehensive tests instead of a few random choices.
 Also test for error conditions.